 Head and neck cancer arises in the nasal cavity, sinuses, lips, mouth, salivary glands, throat, or larynx (voice box).
 Head and neck cancers are common in several regions of the world where tobacco usage and alcohol consumption is high.
 Head and neck cancers comprise approximately 10% of all newly diagnosed cancers in the western world, but one-third in India.
 The variation in incidence between regions is mostly related to the relative distribution of major risk factors such as tobacco and alcohol consumption.
 Head and neck cancer has a 5-year survival rate of approximately 60%, depending on locations on primary tumor and grade.

 There is increasing evidence that viruses might contribute to the cause of head and neck cancer.
-DNA from human papilloma virus (HPV) has been detected in cancerous tissue from head and neck and infection with Epstein-Barr virus is associated with nasopharyngeal cancer.
-Surprisingly, patients with advanced forms of cancer in the upper portion of the throat have better outcome if the tumor is positive for HPV.
-Occurrence of head and neck cancer in young adults and in non-users of tobacco and alcohol suggests that genetic predisposition may be a possible etiological factor.
+DNA from human papillomavirus (HPV) has been detected in cancerous tissue from the head and neck and infection with Epstein-Barr virus is associated with nasopharyngeal cancer.
+Surprisingly, patients with advanced forms of cancer in the upper portion of the throat have a better outcome if the tumor is positive for HPV.
+The occurrence of head and neck cancer in young adults and , that falls tonon-users of tobacco and alcohol suggests that genetic predisposition may be a possible etiological factor.

 Most head and neck cancers arise from squamous epithelium and are squamous cell carcinomas of different histologic grades.
 The tumor cells in well-differentiated cancers closely resemble normal squamous epithelium, whereas poorly differentiated cancers are difficult to classify as being of squamous epithelial origin.
 Salivary gland tumors (mainly adenocarcinomas) comprise a minority of head and neck tumors.